Skip to content

 Smoking in NYC - No Smoking in Parks

-I bet you’re now wondering: can I legally smoke in New York at all?
+I bet you’re now wondering whether it’s legal to smoke in New York.
 And if so, where?
-The answer to both of your questions is yes: you’re allowed to smoke within private homes and in private cars.
-Designated hotel rooms are also allowed.
+The answer to both of your questions is yes: you are allowed to smoke within private homes and in private cars.

 Some bars and clubs also offer an enclosed smoking area, whereas some hotels offer rooms where smoking is allowed.
 Furthermore, you can find special ‘cigar lounges’, often with a corresponding atmosphere and dress code.
 Please note that most of these are meant exclusively for smoking cigars, although some of them do permit smoking cigarettes.
 New York plans to curb smoking and tobacco usage, passing laws stricter laws each year.